CIS-SoftwareDesign-S21/matrix-02-anthony-mario-josh-steven/README.md

 - Formatting for README
 - Contributions to README writeup
 - Additional task: Matrix Multiplication in C with both OpenMP and MPI
-- Assistence on other parts of the project (project board, etc.)
+- Assistance on other parts of the project (project board, etc.)

 Did you lock the master branch as explain in GitHW2 Lab 2 - Git?
 How did you proceed to review each other work?